-Problems can also arise when the organisation does not have a robust strategic measurement system (such as the balanced scorecard) that is linked directly to their strategic plan in order to monitor the outcomes of their strategic activities and, therefore, test the assumptions on which those activities are based and make adjustment where necessary.
+Problems can also arise when the organisation does not have a robust strategic measurement system (such as the balanced scorecard) that is linked directly to their strategic plan.
+By monitoring the outcomes of their strategic activities they can test the assumptions on which those activities are based and make adjustment where necessary.

 Which is Best?

 Both philosophises have merit so the most effective business strategies can include elements of both the prescriptive and emergent philosophies.
-To be effective, however, the strategic plan must be focused on a clear understanding of the desired future state of their so that strategic decision making is based on whether or not the option being considered will help them attain their vision.
+To be effective, however, the strategic plan must be focused on a clear understanding of the desired future state.
+This will mean that strategic decision making is based on whether or not the option being considered will help them attain their vision.

 The degree to which each philosophy is applied vs the other will vary depending on the environment in which the organisation is operating.
 For example, an organisation that is operating in a highly volatile environment where there is a great deal of change that can happen quickly will tend to adopt a more emergent approach.
 A more prescriptive approach will be suited to organisations operating in a more stable and predictable environment.

 With the above in mind, we believe that the most effective strategies will have a clear strategic plan with activities and outcomes that are aligned with the organisations goals.
 The results of the activities will be carefully monitored via an effective strategic measurement system to ensure that the intended results are being achieved.
-The organisation should, however, remain agile in the sense that they should be willing to take corrective action and adjust of amend the strategic plan as and when necessary.
+The organisation should, however, remain agile and be willing to take corrective action and adjust of amend the strategic plan as and when necessary.
 Finally, management should be open minded and prepared to evaluate and, if appropriate, implement new ideas and pursue new opportunities.

-We advise clients to review their strategic plan on a regular basis, normally annually although they should assess their performance vs their strategic plan more regularly, ideally quarterly or even monthly, depending on the nature of the organisation and the environment in which it is operating.
+We advise clients to review their strategic plan on an an annual basis.
+They should, however, assess their performance vs their strategic plan more regularly.
+Ideally quarterly or even monthly, depending on the nature of the organisation and the environment in which it is operating.